nikantic/react-currency-app/readme.md

 // animations and everything (how to have loader for each component, scroll etc react spring)
 // mobile responsive
 // perhaps include chart.js for bitcoin app, thats hot right now
-// set as base or target shouldnt appear if its already set (remove the whole component actually)
 // fix empty input error 0
 // also, if input smaller than 0 stop updating
+// handle nan
 // while user is typing have some animation
-// handle nan

 // credits:
 // flat icons
-// bg images
 // api
 // icon pack for sidebar